So you know your cat is pregnant. This means she's actually going to have kittens and you need to be there for her for the delivery.

 A Nesting BoxThe most important thing your cat needs is a quiet safe place where the birth can take place.
 You can prepare a nesting box for her ahead of time.
 Use a large box and place it on its side, creating a small cave for your cat.
 Keep in mind that your cat may or may not use the box for the birth.

 Fill the box with a thick layer of clean old towels, linen etc. Don't use anything you're not willing to throw away because it will get messy in there.
-Our member and site advisor catwoman707 recommends covering the bottom of the box with alternating layers of peepee pads and old towels.
+Our member and site advisor catwoman707 recommends covering the bottom of the box with alternating layers of peepee pads (Amazon link) and old towels.
 You can later peel off the top layer quickly and discreetly, in a way that will be less stressful for the mother cat and kittens.

 Place the box in a room that's not too hot or cold and away from drafts.
 It needs to be a quiet place where children and house pets are not allowed.
 Have a bowl of fresh water and some food available nearby.
 A clean litterbox should be placed in the same room, but far away from the nesting box and from the food and water bowls.